Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Error analysis

 The first term just reflects the quadrature error and can be bounded with similar arguments as in Lemmata~\ref{lem:QMCerr} and \ref{lem:SGQerr} according to

 with a constant that depends on \(m\).
 The term inside the sum satisfies with \eqref{eq:generrest} that

 Thus, we can estimate \eqref{eq:multsplitting} as

-This completes the proof. \end{proof} \begin{remark} The factor \(j\) in the error estimate can obviously be avoided if the quadrature accuracy is chosen in such a way that it provides an additional convergent series, e.g.\ \(\ell^{-1-\delta}\) for arbitrary \(\delta>0\). \end{remark} \begin{remark} Note that we can achieve in our framework also nestedness for the samples in the Monte Carlo method.
+This completes the proof. \end{proof} \begin{remark} Note that we can achieve in our framework also nestedness for the samples in the Monte Carlo method.
 This is due to the fact that independent samples have to be used only for the estimators \(Q_\ell\) for \(\ell=0,\ldots,j\).
 But from the proof of the previous theorem, we see that \(Q_\ell\) has not to be sampled independently from \(Q_{\ell'}\) for \(\ell\neq\ell'\).
 Thus, we may employ the same underlying set of sample points on each level. \end{remark}